If you want to occupy or open part of a public highway (carriageway, footpath, parking bay or verge), you need to apply for a relevant licence.

 Skips should be placed on property boundaries where possible.

 If a skip needs to be put on a public highway, you will need a licence.
-You can:
+If a skip is put on private land no licence is needed.

 Read the conditions to place a skip on a highway.